uilianries/imgui/Getting-Started.md

-This article will guide you through getting up and running with as many assumptions about your system as possible.
+This article will guide you through getting up and running using GLFW with as many assumptions about your system as possible.
+ImGui is completely hardware/library agnostic and runs on everything, you only need to feed it with inputs and render textured triangles as output.
+As such, GLFW is merely used a convenient example because it is simple to use and popular.

 ![image](https://cloud.githubusercontent.com/assets/2152766/14699172/7591cd04-078d-11e6-83ca-7f95977dd4e8.png)